Washington Coast Restoration & Resiliency Initiative

 With WCRRI support, the Quileute Tribe is leading restoration of salmon habitat and protecting critical infrastructure and cultural resources in the lower Quillayute River.
 Photo: Dwayne Pecosky

-The Nature Conservancy has leveraged WCRRI funds with other public and private funds to conduct watershed-scale forest restoration at the Ellsworth Creek preserve located in Southwest Washington.
-The work at Ellsworth Creek protects existing old-growth forest, improves habitat for fish and wildlife, provides forest jobs within the local communities, and serves as a hub for restoration science.
+The Nature Conservancy has leveraged WCRRI funds with other public and private funds to conduct watershed-scale forest restoration at the Ellsworth Creek Preserve in southwest Washington.
+The work at Ellsworth Creek protects existing old-growth forest, improves habitat for fish and wildlife, and serves as a hub for restoration science while providing forestry jobs for the local communities.
 Photo: Lauren Owens

 Since 2015, the Washington Coast Restoration and Resiliency Initiative has invested $34 million on the Washington coast and leveraged $6 million in existing federal, local, and private resources.
 Restoration is real business for coastal communities.
 Eighty cents of every restoration dollar invested stays in the county where a project is located.
 Projects funded through WCRRI have employed everyone from young adults to veterans to former loggers and connected a trained, local work force with the lands and waters being restored.

-The Washington Coast Restoration & Resiliency Initiative funds projects from Neah Bay to the lower Columbia River that restore rivers, beaches, and forests.
-We already see the payoff of these investments through sustained cultural traditions and livelihoods, reduced flooding, improved roads and bridges, and expanded recreational opportunities.
+The Washington Coast Restoration & Resiliency Initiative funds projects from Neah Bay to the lower Columbia River and builds self-sustaining ecosystems for the future.
+We already see the payoff of these investments through sustained cultural traditions and livelihoods, reduced flood damage, improved roads and bridges, and expanded recreational opportunities.
 This work invests in the future of our communities and makes the coastal ecosystems more resilient in the face of a changing climate.
 The investment in restoration will have benefits that last for generations.

 WCRRI funding prevents the spread of invasive plants such as Scotch broom that are harmful to forest growth in uplands and along rivers.
 Invasive plants affect forestry, increase wildfire risk, reduce carbon sequestration, and alter habitat for fish and wildlife.
 Pulling Together in Restoration removes invasive plants across the western Olympic Peninsula while employing young adults from rural communities who are entering the workforce for the first time.
 Photo: 10,000 Years Institute